-We’d advise against proactive breeding of cats during this time – for example, if you’re breeding kittens for commercial sale or for show.
-Most vets have limited capacity to do anything other than urgent treatment and access to routine treatment for mother cats and their kittens may not be readily available.
+If you’re breeding kittens for commercial sale or for show, consideration should be given as to how the welfare of the cat and her kittens, given many vets will still have limited capacity to do anything other than urgent treatment and access to routine treatment for cats and kittens may not be readily available.

 If your cat is already pregnant, or becomes pregnant with kittens by accident, we’d advise you to call your vet for advice on what services they can offer, such as vaccinations, neutering and flea and worming treatments, at this time.
 Unfortunately, Cats Protection is only able to take a small number of cats as emergency cases at the moment.
 We’d recommend you do everything you can to protect against accidental litters being born at this time.

 Keeping a cat that usually goes outdoors confined indoors can be stressful and frustrating for the cat.
 It’s important to ensure your cat continues to get daily activity to help both their mental and physical wellbeing.
 The following tips will allow them to adjust to their temporary indoor life.